semacu/2022-intro-command-line/README.md

 ### Access the command line

-To start the command line depending on your operating system, have a look at the [Setup section](README.md#setup).
-We will spend most of our time learning about the basics of the command line by manipulating some experimental data
+To start the command line follow the instructions described in the [Setup section](README.md#setup) above

 ### Navigating your filesystem